Sydd/SpriteEditorBX/readme.md

 Sprite Editor for the BX Engine.

-This script modify the sprites category file to create new categorys.
+This script modifie the sprites category file to create new categories.
 We use regular expressions to define the sprites.

-## Instalattion.
+## Instalation.
-This script use Regular Expressions.
+This script uses the Regular Expressions package.
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install RE.

 ```bash